idle-code/tempren/README.md

 ```

 ## Contributing

-If you noticed a bug please or have and idea for new tag please open an issue with appropriate tags.
+If you noticed a bug or have and idea for new tag please open an issue with appropriate tags.
-If you would like to contribute to the development please visit [contributing page](CONTRIBUTING.md).
+If you would like to contribute to the development you can visit [contributing page](CONTRIBUTING.md) designed specially for that.